andrewsolomon/PerlFoundationPR/companies/draft/cpanel.md

 ![cPanel Logo](/images/cP-logo.png "cPanel Logo")

-Established in 1997 by (then teenager) Nick Koston, cPanel, based in Houston, Texas, is now the market leader in web hosting infrastructure.
+Established in 1997 by Nick Koston, cPanel, based in Houston, Texas, is a provider of web hosting infrastructure.

 Link